FAQs

 Is counselling therapy covered by my insurance?

 Counselling services are not covered under the Nova Scotia provincial health plan (MSI) but may be covered under private insurance.
-Check with your health insurance provider to ensure they cover “counselling therapy” (also called “psychotherapy”).
-I am able to direct bill for Medavie Blue Cross plans.
+Check with your health insurance provider to ensure they cover “counselling therapy” (sometimes called “psychotherapy”).
+I am able to direct bill for Medavie Blue Cross and TelusHealth plans.
 For other providers, I will issue you an official receipt which you can submit to your provider for reimbursement if eligible.

 What’s your cancellation policy?